SabrePenguin/CITNBT/README.md

 # CIT for NBT

-A mod that adds Optifine's CIT feature as a standalone feature.
+A mod that adds Optifine's CIT feature as a standalone feature for 1.12.2.
-Currently uses pre-baking to ensure good performance.

 ## Usage

-This mod currently only looks in the resources folder for your files.
+This mod currently only looks in the `.minecraft/resources` folder for your files.
 It treats this resource folder as the "assets" folder.
 In other words, a path `assets/<namespace>/textures` would be placed in `resources/<namespace>/textures` instead.
 This allows compat with mods like contenttweaker, which follows this folder style instead.

-To conditionally texture an item, a `.properties` file must exist. *This file can exist anywhere in the resources folder*.
+To conditionally texture an item, a `.properties` file must exist. *This file can exist anywhere in the resources folder*, but only applies to one item.
 This currently *requires* two fields.
 `match`, the target item.
 And `texture`, which can be any texture.
 All other fields are currently optional.

+Example:
 ```
 match=minecraft:stick
 nbt.display.Name=contains:Glow